-The revitalization of DC’s historic Southwest Waterfront community has led to one of the city’s hottest destinations for dining, shopping and entertainment – all on the water.
+The revitalization of DC’s historic Southwest & The Wharf neighborhood has led to one of the city’s hottest destinations for dining, shopping and entertainment – all on the water.

 Home to the nation’s longest continually operating open-air fish market, The Wharf has transformed into one of DC’s most exciting waterfront destination.
-The sustainable entertainment, dining and retail connects the rest of the District to the Southwest Waterfront, The Wharf features an accessible riverfront, including four different piers, each with their own theme and activities.
+The sustainable entertainment, dining and retail connects the rest of the District to Southwest & The Wharf and features an accessible riverfront, including four different piers, each with their own theme and activities.
 Make your way down by water, shuttle bus or bike and enjoy public piers and parks, locally grown dining concepts and a show at the city’s newest music venues.
 The Wharf is conveniently located only four blocks from the National Mall and nearby parking can be reserved with SpotHero.

 The Anthem solves the age-old problem prominent rockers and hot hip-hop stars face when performing in DC: What’s bigger than the legendary 9:30 Club but more intimate than an arena?
 The answer is the acoustically optimized, 6,000-seat concert hall operated by I.M.P. (of 9:30 Club fame).
 We urge you to find tickets early, as the venue’s first show, Foo Fighters, sold out in about three minutes.
 See who’s coming soon.